fmhr12/Grays-Cutoff-Finder/README.md

 ## Use Cases

-Survival Analysis: Find meaningful thresholds for predictors in datasets with survival times.
+Find meaningful thresholds for predictors in datasets with survival times.
+Discover statistically significant cutoffs for further research.
-Competing Risks: Analyze outcomes with competing events (e.g., death from other causes).
-Data Exploration: Discover statistically significant cutoffs for further research.

 ## How It Works
 The core algorithm: